sam-wee/edb-osp/_resources/0-covid-19.md

 We will keep this page updated on important developments on the COVID situation in Singapore.
 Please do not listen to or spread rumours and untrue reports, sharing news responsibly is an important way we can protect ourselves.
 Most of all, continue to look out for one another and take care of yourselves!

 <hr>
+#### <a id="extend-cb"></a> Tighter measures and extension of Circuit Breaker to June 1

+In his fourth national address on April 21, PM Lee said that the circuit breaker will be extended by another month to June 1, and existing measures will be tightened.

+While he noted that the circuit breaker measures have been working, he stressed that Singapore cannot be complacent.
+The number of unlinked cases has not come down, and Singapore must therefore press on with its tight circuit breaker measures to decisively bring down numbers in the community.

+Read his full speech [here](https://www.gov.sg/article/pm-lees-address-on-the-covid-19-situation-in-singapore-21-april-2020)

 #### <a id="shn-all"></a> All returnees will need to stay at dedicated hotels to serve out their SHN